richiejp/jdp/README.md

 `src/TableDB.jl`.
 I still need to host the data in a cache somewhere, script installation and cleanup some dead code.
 However the current priority is to prove the technology works for reporting.

+Note that if you have Jupyter installed you can probably view `src/report.ipynb` without doing any other setup.
+You just won't be able to rerun the code snippets.